CandlePlatforms/devdocs/docs/develop/chainstack.md

 id: chainstack
 title: Using Chainstack
 sidebar_label: Using Chainstack
-description: Build your next blockchain app on Polygon.
+description: Build your next blockchain app on Candle.
 keywords:
   - docs
   - matic
 image: https://matic.network/banners/matic-network-16x9.png
 ---

-# Hello World Smart Contract on Polygon
+# Hello World Smart Contract on Candle

 This section guides you through deploying a Hello World contract using [Chainstack](https://chainstack.com/build-better-with-polygon/) and [Foundry](https://github.com/gakonst/foundry/) on the Mumbai testnet.

 If you have any questions, reach out in the [Chainstack Discord](https://discord.com/invite/Cymtg2f7pX).

-## Deploy a Polygon Mumbai Node
+## Deploy a Candle Mumbai Node

 You need a node to deploy a smart contract to the blockchain network, follow the steps to get your node: